German submarine U-3 (1935): Third patrol

 U-3 closed Vendia and as was common practice in the early days of the war, ordered her to stop after a few warning shots were fired.
 The ship's fate is disputed.
 The German submariners said the Danish vessel tried to ram the U-boat.
 The ship's crew were convinced she swung with the strength of the wind.
 A torpedo was fired which hit the vessel and sank her.

 The Gun was attacked in the Skagerrak 30 nmi northwest of Hanstholm.
 By now wary from the experience with Vendia, the U-boat sent a boarding party to the Swedish ship, but was obliged to dive by the arrival of HMS Thistle.
 U-3 fired a torpedo at the British submarine, which missed; indeed they were not aware they had been targeted.
 The Thistle left the area and came across a lifeboat from Gun, telling the Swedes in it to return to their ship as she was still afloat.
 The German boarding party had left the ship in a lifeboat, but were picked up by the Danish merchant ship Dagmar.
-U-3 recovered them and put a torpedo into the empty Gun.
+U-3 recovered them and put a torpedo into the empty Gun, sinking her.